drbean/edit/jeffreykuo/send_editing_Final_send.md

 \(1\) Because the tool used for cutting is a ball-end mill tool, the surface traces it leaves may be characterized by symmetry.
 If the surface shows more symmetric traces, it indicates this combination of parameters is suitable.
-Fig.4 reproduces some images in zone1 where this phenomenon could be observed.
+Fig. 4 reproduces some images in zone1 where this phenomenon could be observed.

 +----------------------------------+----------------------------------+
 | ![](media/image9.p               | ![](media/image9.p               |